hackoregon/archive-campaign-finance-ballotpath/znmeb/PostGIS/README.md

       After the download, the script unpacks the ZIP archives and imports them into the databases.

-5. Download the TIGER geocoder data
+5. Download the TIGER geocoder data.
 This is a three-step process.
+For more details, see [_PostGIS in Action, Second Edition_](http://www.manning.com/obe2/).
 	```
 	./5make-geocoder-download-scripts.bash
 	```